 During the first week at home my abdomen was sore, but the pain was controllable with Motrin.
-My main activity during this first week was managing my urine bag from the catheter (i.e., emptying, cleaning, and changing over to the nighttime bag).
-At the end of the first week, I got the catheter out and received the results of the post-surgery pathology report.
-I got the very good news that all of the cancer was confined to inside the prostate – no cancer in the prostate capsule, lymph nodes or any of the other tissue that was removed.
-Further, the Gleason level of the cancer found in the prostate was consistent with my initial biopsy (i.e., intermediate 3+4=7 Gleason).
+My main activity during this first week was managing my urine bag from the catheter.
+At the end of the first week, I got the very good news that all of the cancer was confined to being inside the prostate.

 It has been six weeks since my robotic prostate surgery.
-I got my first post-surgery PSA back today and I am pleased to report that it was undetectable – defined by the lab that did the blood work, using their assay, as <.1 ng/mL.
-Repeat PSA tests are scheduled every 12 weeks for the next year; with the schedule adjusted annually based on the results.
+I got my first post-surgery PSA test back today and I am pleased to report that it was undetectable; meaning no cancer.
+So, how are things progressing with respect to bladder control and erection?

-Regarding my activity level – I ramped up and now try to walk one hour a day on a treadmill at the local YMCA.
+Regarding my activity level – I have ramped it up and now try to walk one hour a day on a treadmill at the local YMCA.
 I have also been doing all of my weight machine exercises starting last week, BUT WITH ONLY 10 (TEN) POUNDS ON ALL OF THE MACHINES.
 I started swinging the golf clubs one week ago and I am comfortable swinging all of the clubs today.
-I will be golfing my first 18 holes at the post-surgery seven week mark.
+I will be playing my first 18 holes of golf at the seven week mark following surgery.

 Glenn's e-mail address is: email@example.com